 Here too, LTCG and STCG norms apply when selling the inherited gold.
 To determine the holding period, you would need to consider the date of acquisition for the original owner of the items.

 Calculate your tax implications beforehand to reduce hassle.
-Keeping all of these factors in mind should help you set a realistic expectation regarding returns on gold investments.
+Keeping all of these factors in mind should help you set realistic expectations regarding returns on gold investments.

 Hope this was helpful!